VHDL coding tips and tricks: March 2010

 --architecture of entity

-architecture Behavioral of rc_adder is
+architecture gate_level of rc_adder is

 --temporary signal declarations(for intermediate carry's).